Misk77/test-GHA-repo-status-pr/README.md

 This is for testing slack bot with different slack notification.
 ---

-BOT needs:
+Requires:
-Auth for chat_write
+Auth for chat_write on slack app
+- OAuth & Permissions > scope

+secrets for repo
+- BOT
+- URL